-The general methodology underlying the design of the stress tests aims to ensure the adherence of the tests performed to the reality of the Group and to the current and foreseeable macroeconomic environment and takes into account the external and internal environment.
-After performing the tests, reports on management and reporting to Banco de Portugal are prepared.
+The general methodology underlying the design of the Stress Tests is intended to guarantee the adherence of the tests carried out to the Group's reality and to the current and foreseeable macroeconomic framework and takes into account the external and internal environment.
+After the execution of the tests, management reports and internal reporting are prepared for the supervisor.